yiisoft/rbac/README.md

 ## Advanced usage:

-#### Create an instance and using other storage for user assignments
+### Using a separate storage for roles assignments

 if you want store user assignments in db or other storage